yoanmalie/d8-theming-guide/drupal8/coding-standards.md

 ## CSS

 The CSS coding standards are based upon two very popular methodologies called SMACSS and BEM.
-They are based on the **DRY** principle, **Don't Repeat Yourself**.
+They are also based on the **DRY** principle: **Don't Repeat Yourself**.

 ### SMACSS